-Initial designs for these watercolor paintings are plastic packaging that is bought with nearly all consumer products.
-Pre-designed three dimensional translucent forms allow for a multitude of choices.
+Initial designs for these watercolor paintings are of plastic packaging, bought with nearly all consumer products.
+These pre-designed three dimensional translucent forms allow for a multitude of choices.
 Such as, a freedom to interpret color utilizing Joseph Albers' habit with a carefree nature of Dr. Seuss coloring.

 I re-purpose and transform the material parts from our utilitarian past into sculpture, a new aesthetic object.